 Make a roux:

-Roux is a classic French thickening agent used for soups and broths.
+Roux is a classic French thickening agent used for soup and hot broth.
 Roux is easy to make and is a delicious addition to any soup that can also enhance the flavor.

 Blend all or a few cups of your soup: